 Acquiring Membership at a Cannabis Club in Barcelona is Relatively Simple

-(This is a preliminary application process; not all who apply will qualify for membership based on Spanish law and club policy.
+(This is a preliminary application process valid as of 2018; not all who apply will qualify for membership based on Spanish law and club policy.
 Application for membership is general and is not necessarily applied to any particular club unless the applicant fully qualifies.)